Analysts Offer Insights on Technology Companies: ZoomInfo Technologies (ZI), Cars (CARS) and Airbus Group SE (OtherEADSF)

 According to TipRanks.com, Hallam is ranked #3133 out of 7331 analysts.

-Currently, the analyst consensus on Airbus Group SE is a Moderate Buy with an average price target of $124.57, an 11.7% upside from current levels.
+Currently, the analyst consensus on Airbus Group SE is a Moderate Buy with an average price target of $125.86, a 12.9% upside from current levels.
 In a report issued on February 12, Credit Suisse also maintained a Buy rating on the stock with a EUR105.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.